MathysCogne/42_Cub3D/README.md

 If you cast 90 rays, each one corresponds to a specific angle in this range:
 Angles: 45°, 46°, 47°, ..., 134°, 135°

-Each ray is traced independently to detect walls and compute the depth of field.
+Each ray is traced independently to detect walls and compute a color.
 - 2/ Calculating Ray Vectors

 To compute the movement vector for each ray, use trigonometry:

     X displacement:
-    dx=cos(angleh​)
+    dx=cos(angle_h​)
     Y displacement:
-    dy=sin(angleh​)
+    dy=sin(angle_h​)

+with angle_h the angle of the ray.

-For example, if the player is looking straight north (90°), then:
+For example, if the player is looking straight north (90°), then, for the mid ray:

     dx=cos⁡(90°)=0
     dy=sin⁡(90°)=1

-This means the ray moves vertically upwards on the 2D grid.
+This means the ray moves vertically upwards on the 2D grid (y += 1, x += 0).

 Proportionality Calculations: